 Obtaining Medical Records

 Obtaining medical records, in general, is a factor of submitting a written request to the proper provider.
-This request will include your name, contact information, possibly your social security number, the reason you need the records, and the records you want to access.
+This request will include your name, contact information, possibly your Social Security number, the reason you need the records, and the records you want to access.
 From there, the provider has up to 30 days to turn the request around or issue a denial letter.

 Calling an Attorney

 If you are denied access to your medical records and you think your rights are being violated, your best bet is to contact a qualified attorney for help.
 The right attorney can cut through bureaucracy and red tape, and make the right arguments for your medical records.
 In New Jersey, this is the Law Offices of Peter N. Davis and Associates, LLC.
 If you’re in need of help with obtaining medical records, or any sort of personal injury claim, we can help.
-Give us a call for a free consultation today.